Auracles

 What about binaural listening with headphones?

-Binaural listening, if the music is high-frequency, not too loud, and listened to for only an hour or two per day can correct mild conditions, such as dyslexia or fatigue, but not as efficiently as Focused Listening™ because some left-ear distortions are being reinforced and the dominance of the right ear is not being prioritized.
+Binaural listening, if the music is high-frequency, not too loud, and listened to for only an hour or two per day can correct mild conditions, such as dyslexia or fatigue, but not as efficiently as Focused Listening™.
+With binaural listening, left-ear distortions are being reinforced and right ear dominance is not prioritized.
 This approach was used by Tomatis and by Bérard and has been copied by dozens of other music therapies.
 But it is unlikely to cure autism and, as Bérard noted, can make schizophrenia worse.
 Although Bérard did not know about the Tallman Paradigm™, it explains his observation that his AIT program should not be used by schizophrenics.

 Binaural listening may be the best approach for moderate to severe depression.
-The audiogram is very important if depression is suspected!
-You need to know where the problem lies in order to choose the best therapeutic method.
+Getting an audiogram is very important if depression is suspected!
+You need to know in which ear the loss of sound energy is occurring in order to choose the best therapeutic method.
 We talk more about this serious health issue in Levels 2 and 3.

 Focused Listening™ reinforces the neural pathways LIKE THOSE OF OF A PERSON WHO IS RIGHT-EAR DOMINANT.
 Gradually establishing those neural pathways as the dominant ones will also speed up cerebral integration.
 In doing so, the music therapy may be clearing inflammation in the brain, For the brain and body to function efficiently, right-ear dominant neurology is essential.